Nanomia bijuga

 Nanomia bijuga is a species of siphonophores in the family Agalmatidae, a colonial organism like other siphonophores, which possess specialized zooids such as the jet-propulsive nectophores.
 They can be found in coastal and open-ocean environments in the North Atlantic and Pacific Oceans, occupying the epipelagic and the mesopelagic zones of the ocean.
 N. bijuga participates in the Diel Vertical Migration, moving up to the epipelagic zone to feed on plankton at night and then back down to the mesopelagic zone during the day.

 Taxonomy

 Nanomia bijuga was first scientifically documented by the French zoologist Félix Dujardin in 1843.
 Its initial description marked a significant milestone in the understanding of these colonial marine organisms, shedding light on their complex biology and ecological roles within oceanic ecosystems.
-N. bijuga was described by Italian zoologist Stefano Delle Chiaje in 1844, as Physsophora bijuga.
+N. bijuga was described by Italian zoologist Stefano Delle Chiaje in 1844, as Physophora bijuga.

-Over time, advancements in genetic analyses, morphological studies, and classification methodologies have prompted revisions in the taxonomy and nomenclature of siphonophores, including Nanomia bijuga.
-These revisions reflect evolving understandings of their evolutionary relationships, genetic diversity, and ecological adaptations.
-Consequently, updates in nomenclature serve to refine our comprehension of the intricate relationships between species and their broader taxonomic contexts.

-Nanomia bijuga is closely related to other siphonophores in its genus, such as Nanomia cara and Nanomia gracilis.
-These species share similarities in colonial structure and ecological niches.